Myra-Sea/reading-notes/Code201/File15.md

 Cooperation/compromise, good empathy skills (ie. social sensitivity), respect, safety of interpersonal risk-taking (ie. trust), and good listening skills ("equality in distribution of conversational turn-taking").

 Quote by Harvard Business School professor Amy Edmondson:
 >"Shared belief held by members of a team that the team is safe for interpersonal risk-taking.
-A sense of confidence that the team will not embarrass, reject, or pumish someone for speaking up."
+A sense of confidence that the team will not embarrass, reject, or punish someone for speaking up."

 ❓ Evaluate, with details, a previous professional setting (or team) you were in with regards to psychological safety.